j-brooke/FracturedJson/README.md

 # FracturedJson

-FracturedJson is utility that formats JSON data in a user-readable but fairly compact way.
+FracturedJson is utility that formats JSON data producing user-readable but fairly compact output.
 Arrays and objects are written on single lines if they're short enough and not too complex; otherwise their contents are presented indented, beginning on lines of their own.
+If a collection of inline arrays or objects are sufficiently similar and there's enough room, they will be aligned in a tabular arrangement.

 It is available as a browser form, a .NET Core 3.1 library, a Javascript package, and a Visual Studio Code extension.